-- work with undecided and prospective students on major and/or vocational program selection.
+- work with undecided and prospective students on major and/or professional-technical program selection.

-- help students understand SSCC academic and professional/technical degree requirements.
+- help students understand SSC academic and professional-technical degree requirements.

 - help students understand admission, degree, and graduation requirements at receiving institutions.